CD58: Multiple sclerosis

-Multiple Sclerosis (MS) is autoimmune disease that effects the central nervous system (CNS).
+Multiple Sclerosis (MS) is autoimmune disease that affects the central nervous system (CNS).
 In an individual with MS, the immune system attacks the myelin sheath, which are crucial for covering nerve fibers and allowing proper communication with the brain and the rest of the body.
 A genomic association study suggested that there is a risk of developing MS in individuals with allelic variation in the CD58 gene coding region.
-Further research done on the topic suggested that there is a strong association betweenCD58 single-nucleotide polymorphism (SNP) rs12044852 and the onset of MS. Another study focused on the (SNP) rs1414273 in the microRNA-548ac stem-loop region of the CD58 gene.
+Further research done on the topic suggested that there is a strong association between CD58 single-nucleotide polymorphism (SNP) rs12044852 and the onset of MS. Another study focused on the (SNP) rs1414273 in the microRNA-548ac stem-loop region of the CD58 gene.
 More specifically, the SNP was found to have an influence on Drosha cleavage activity, which can cause uncoupling of the expression of CD58 and microRNA-548ac production.
 The data from the study also showed carriers of the allele rs1414273 showed an overall decrease in CD58 mRNA levels.
-However, the carriers of the allele did exhibit an increase in the levels of hsa-miR-548ac.
+However, the carriers of the allele did exhibit an increase in the levels of has-miR-548ac.
 There is an influence between CD58 and susceptibility to MS. On a similar note, a genome wide association study found that the SNP rs1335532 was associated with a decrease in the susceptibility of developing MS. In addition, it was found that in individuals with MS had an increase in CD58 mRNA.
 This was because the region where rs1335532 resides had certain properties that increased the activity of CD58 in lymphoblasts.
 The protective rs1335532 allele also targeted the Wnt signaling pathway by creating a binding site for ASCL2, a transcription factor and target of the Wnt signaling pathway.
 In immune cells like monocytes and primary B-cells, the Wnt signaling pathway activation causes an increase in CD58 promotor activity via a strong binding site of ASCL2.
 A reduced expression of CD58 is a possible risk for developing MS.